gorango/flowcraft/docs/guide/programmatic/functional-api.md

 // Now use it in a flow
 const flow = new Flow(addNode.withParams({ a: 5, b: 10 }))
+// The `exec` result of addNode will be 15.
 ```

 ### `contextNode`